jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

-Detailed Workflow
+Technical Remarks
 =================================================================

-If everything is setup correctly you can start to look deeper in the scripts and do small changes to get familiar with your tools.
+If everything is setup correctly you can start to look deeper in the scripts & files to understand the entire cfd workflow.
-Keep in mind: Do only small changes and verify the results after every change.

 Makefile - a dictionary for your possible cli tasks
 -----------------------------------------------------------

-Please use an editor to look into `./Makefile`.
+First you should use an editor to look into the `./Makefile` to see the different tasks which you can perform.
-Here you find a list of tasks (in Makefiles they are called "targets") you can perform within this example.
+These tasks (in Makefiles they are called "targets") you can execute within this example.
+You should also know how the different targets work

     gedit Makefile